shovanmaity/k8s-volume-copy/docs/demo/03_rename_volume.md

-[PV Populator](https://github.com/shovanmaity/k8s-volume-copy/blob/main/docs/demo/01_pv_populator.md) is a `Volume Populator` that helps to rename a PVC.
-It does a patch on `PersistentVolume` of older `Claim` with new `Claim`.
-Volume Rename control loop use this to rename a volume.
-We can rename a pvc using PV Populator there we need to create populator and pvc.
-Volume Rename takes care of these 2 steps.
-We just need to create `VolumeRename` CR.
+PersistentVolume Populator is a volume populator that does a patch on the PV of given PVC with new PVC.
+Volume Rename control loop, it makes use of PersistentVolume Populator to rename a volume.
+When a `VolumeRename` CR is created it creates a PersistentVolumePopulator CR and a new PVC pointing to that volume populator CR as a data source.

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
-2. Default storageclass should be configured for this demo.
-3. Namespace `volume-copy` is reserved for volume populator.
+2. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.
-4. Before rename volume should not be used by any application.
+3. Before rename volume should not be used by any application.

-Here are the steps to rename a pvc.
+Here are the steps to rename a pvc -
 1. Install volume populator and volume rename controller.
    ```bash
    kubectl create ns volume-copy